If you like macadamia nuts, you’ve probably used them in baking or trail mixes. They’re tasty, crunchy, and so good for you.

 Does this mean adipocytes are bad?
 Definitely not.
 Having too little will cause problems that are strikingly similar to having too much.
 Therefore, a balance is needed.7

-Using macadamia oil will keep fat cells
+Using macadamia oil will keep fat cells at a healthy size.
+In turn, you’ll have better metabolic control.8

 3. Improved Insulin Resistance